Ezil17/disaster-relief-app/README.md

 7.Ensure all data is saved and accurate before closing the web application.

 # Prepared by:
-+Rezil Cabanza
++ Rezil Cabanza
-+Shyrine Balangbang
++ Shyrine Balangbang
-+Sheryne Mae Gepulle
++ Sheryne Mae Gepulle
-+Lanie Carumba
++ Lanie Carumba